CommunityAlly is an AccessAlly plugin that allows your members to connect with each other (and your offering content) with groups and discussions.

-- Feed – where members can post updates
+- Feed – members post updates

-- Members – all of the participants of the group
+- Members – participants of the group

 - Settings – only visible to admins to allow for changing the group cover image, adding a group description, or adding a theme template (with a sidebar for example) to the group.